GwendolyneFreddy/Infinity-Animations/README.md

 #### <a name="config" id="config">:warning: Warning: new installation process

-##### As of version 6.0.0, options needed for installation are read from <a href="infinityanimations/infinityanimations-config-default.ini">infinityanimations-config-default.ini</a> file, or *infinityanimations-config-user.ini* if it exists.
+##### As of version 6.0.0, configuration options needed for installation are read from <a href="infinityanimations/infinityanimations-config-default.ini">infinityanimations-config-default.ini</a> file, or *infinityanimations-config-user.ini* if it exists.

-The previous versions needed all required content to be downloaded from the Infinity Animations download category at <a href="http://www.shsforums.net/files/category/98-infinity-animations/">Spellhold Studios</a> and extracted into the infinityanimations :file_folder: **content** or :file_folder: **restore** subfolders.
+The previous versions needed all required content to be downloaded from the Infinity Animations download category at <a href="http://www.shsforums.net/files/category/98-infinity-animations/">Spellhold Studios</a> and extracted into the infinityanimations :file_folder: **_content_** or :file_folder: **_restore_** subfolders.
 The installer warned you if you were missing anything you need, at which point you could exit it, download missing content, extract it and rerun the installer.

-From now on, the content needed by Infinity Animations is included in the :file_folder: **archives** folder and automatically copied by the main component into your :file_folder: **override** folder.
+From now on, the content needed by Infinity Animations is included in the :file_folder: **_archives_** folder and automatically copied by the main component into your :file_folder: **_override_** folder.
 Being useless, the respective :file_folder: *content* and :file_folder: *restore* sub-folders have been removed.

 By default, the whole archives folder content will be installed.
 If you want to define your own customized installation, you have to edit **_infinityanimations-config-default.ini_** (found in :file_folder: infinityanimations folder) with Notepad or another text editor, then save it as **_infinityanimations-config-user.ini_**.